robgraessle/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

    - The output ports
    - The FPGA technology

-<ul>The next three steps show how each of these attributes is added to your Simulink design.</ul>
+<ul>The next three steps show how each of these attributes are added to your Simulink design.</ul>

 >**Important: If you fail to correctly add these components to your design, it cannot be implemented in an FPGA.
 Subsequent labs will review in detail how these blocks are configured; however, they must be present in all Vitis Model Composer HDL designs.**